Volunteering at Cissbury Ring

 If you love the history and views at Cissbury Ring or the heathland and woodland at Warren Hill and Sullington Warren – why not join the team of people who help keep it looking so good.

-A typical day with Andy isn’t something you can capture with words or fit into a checklist – it is a dynamic, active and changing role – fitting in with the seasons, the weather, our livestock and our visitor needs.
+A typical day isn’t something you can capture with words or fit into a checklist – it is a dynamic, active and changing role – fitting in with the seasons, the weather, our livestock and our visitor needs.

 You could find yourself repairing a stile on a public right-of-way, uprooting young trees on the heathland, re-surfacing a bridleway, counting butterflies and identifying plants, removing scrub and brambles from a footpath, clearing a historic flint mine of gorse or maybe checking on the livestock.